Leave this site

 s.28 is not guaranteed to be available to every eligible victim or witness, this is the decision of the court in line with the current procedure for special measures. s.28 may be used in conjunction with other special measures.

-Important note: Aside from decisions taken at the evidence gathering stage (video recorded interview or use of intermediary) it is for the court to decide if special measures will be utilized within the court/trial process.
+Important note: Aside from decisions taken at the evidence gathering stage (video recorded interview or use of intermediary) it is for the court to decide if special measures will be utilised within the court/trial process.
 Police and CPS make application to the court based on the assessments undertaken.

 Applications for consideration of all special measures at court should be submitted on MG2 to the CPS.